Chlemoutsi: History

 The new fortress was near the princely capital of Andravida, some 13 km away, and ca. 5 km from the Principality's largest port and town, Glarentza.
 These three sites were the administrative heart of the Principality and, along with the fortress of Beauvoir or Pontiko at Katakolo further south, served to secure control of the fertile plain of Elis, which formed a major part of the princely domain (along with Corinthia and the Evrotas Valley in Laconia).
 Despite its importance, however, throughout the history of the Principality of Achaea Chlemoutsi was never the object of major military operations; rather, its main function seems to have been as a prison for distinguished captives, such as the Byzantine generals taken captive at the Battle of Makryplagi in c.
 1263, one of whom, Alexios Philes, died in captivity there.

 Map of the Peloponnese with its principal locations during the late Middle Ages.
 Chlemoutsi is located on the westernmost promontory of the peninsula.

+Nautical chart of the west coast of the Peloponnese from 1867.
+Chlemoutsi is located near the top.

 When the Prince William II of Villehardouin died in 1278, the princely domain, as well as the princely title, went to the King of Naples, Charles of Anjou, according to the provisions of the Treaty of Viterbo.
 Chlemoutsi, however, had been granted by William to his wife, Anna Komnene Doukaina, who retained it, along with the Villehardouins' hereditary Barony of Kalamata in Messenia.
 In 1280, Anna married the baron Nicholas II of Saint Omer, lord of one half of Thebes.
 The latter's acquisition of some of the "most fertile lands and the most powerful fortress in the Morea", in the words of the French medievalist Antoine Bon, in addition to the wealth he had inherited from his first marriage, worried King Charles.
 On 25 September 1281, an agreement was reached whereby Chlemoutsi and Kalamata were ceded to the princely domain in exchange for half the lands of the recently deceased Leonard of Veroli, comprising estates in both the Morea (in Elis and Messenia) and Italy.
 In the early 1290s, Thomas Komnenos Doukas, son and successor of the Despot of Epirus Nikephoros I Komnenos Doukas, was held at Chlemoutsi as a hostage for his father's behaviour.